Create your role's brief & scan 10 candidates for free.

 A Senior Account Manager wins renewals and expansions by getting clients to say yes again and again.
 This decides whether they enjoy bringing people around or just push for the close.

-Score the energy after the interview, not during
+Score the interest after the interview, not during

-Loved the persuasion, dug in, and got energy from the turning point.
+Loved the persuasion, dug in, and got real momentum from the turning point.

 Worked through it methodically, satisfied once they agreed.

-Did it because they had to and found the back and forth draining.
+Did it because they had to and found the back and forth a slog.

 Make-or-break demandKeeping things aligned

-Walk me through a moment recently when you had to get several different people or teams pulling in the same direction.
+Walk me through a moment recently when you had to get several different people or teams moving in the same direction.

 A Senior Account Manager sits between the client and internal teams to deliver on what was promised.
 This decides whether they enjoy the puzzle of alignment or resent chasing everyone.

-Score the energy after the interview, not during
+Score the interest after the interview, not during

 Enjoyed the puzzle of bringing different people and pieces together.